RivkaAltshuler/PingStorm/README.md

 # PingStorm

-PingStorm is a Bash tool that measures and compares internet latency to several major online services.
+PingStorm is a Bash tool that measures and compares internet latency to several online services.
 It simulates a basic "speed test" by checking how quickly websites respond to a ping, then analyzes and visualizes the results.

-## Features

-* **Target Service List:** Includes a predefined list of major online platforms (e.g., google.com, facebook.com, tiktok.com).
-The tool loops through each service for testing.

-* **Ping Execution:** Sends multiple pings to each domain and extracts the average latency.
-It handles errors gracefully (e.g., unreachable host).

-* **Result Analysis:** Identifies the fastest and slowest responding services, calculates an overall average latency, and produces a sorted ranking by speed.

-* **Terminal Visualization:** Displays latency data in a user-friendly format using aligned text or ASCII bar charts.
-The fastest and slowest results are visually distinguished.

-* **Logging System:** Logs all key actions and results to a central file (`pingstorm.log`) with timestamps and module identifiers.

 ## Usage